-Regression model R 2 RMSE (mm) MAE (mm) MAPE (%) AdaBoost (unaware) 0.713 ± 0.07 54.7 ± 5.98 43.0 ± 5.26 15.5 ± 2.4 AdaBoost (aware) 0.737 ± 0.05 52.9 ± 5.28 42.2 ± 4.43 15.7 ± 3.1 Random Forest (unaware) 0.688 ± 0.07 57.0 ± 5.9 43.8 ± 5.1 15.7 ± 3.1 Random Forest (aware) 0.705 ± 0.04 55.6 ± 5.3 41.3 ± 5.5 15.9 ± 4.3 Lasso (unaware) 0.741 ± 0.09 51.3 ± 6.6 39.1 ± 5.2 13.6 ± 1.6 Lasso (aware) $\textbf{0.750} \pm \textbf{0.08}$ $\textbf{50.4} \pm \textbf{5.9}$ $\textbf{38.6} \pm \textbf{4.1}$ $\textbf{13.6} \pm \textbf{1.1}$
+Regression model R 2 RMSE (mm) MAE (mm) MAPE (%) AdaBoost (unaware) 0.713 ± 0.07 54.7 ± 5.98 43.0 ± 5.26 15.5 ± 2.4 AdaBoost (aware) 0.737 ± 0.05 52.9 \pm 5.28 42.2 ± 4.43 15.7 ± 3.1 Random Forest (unaware) 0.688 ± 0.07 57.0 ± 5.9 43.8± 5.1 15.7 ± 3.1 Random Forest (aware) 0.705 ± 0.04 55.6 ± 5.3 41.3 ± 5.5 15.9 ± 4.3 Lasso (unaware) 0.741 ± 0.09 51.3 ± 6.6 39.1 ± 5.2 13.6 ± 1.6 Lasso (aware) $\textbf{0.750} \pm \textbf{0.08}$ $\textbf{50.4} \pm \textbf{5.9}$ $\textbf{38.6} \pm \textbf{4.1}$ $\textbf{13.6} \pm \textbf{1.1}$

-FIGURE 7 a: spatial distribution of tree-level above-ground biomass (AGB) according to ground-truth measurements (provided by the tree-monitoring campaigns of ICOS [63] and WSL [60]) and Eq.
+FIGURE 7 a: spatial distribution of tree-level aboveground biomass (AGB) according to ground-truth measurements (provided by the tree-monitoring campaigns of ICOS [58] and WSL [55]) and Eq.
 5, grouped by quantiles. b: spatial distribution of residuals ($\epsilon = AGB{ground-truth} - AGB{prediction}$) of AGB predictions with AdaBoost context-aware regression, grouped by quantiles.
 Negative values indicate overestimation.
-The empty SP-plots correspond to areas where the quality of the UAV-LiDAR data collection was compromised. c: error distributions of diameter at breast-height (DBH) in sampling plot (SP) and control plot (CP) datasets.
+The four empty SP-plots (and the southernmost one not included) correspond to areas where the quality of the UAV-LiDAR data collection was compromised; in such five plots, due to high level of noise in the point cloud data, all data were rejected. c: error distributions of diameter at breast-height (DBH) in sampling plot (SP) and control plot (CP) datasets.
 The two bottom-right panels show the error distribution of DBH (in x-axis) vs. field-measurements of DBH and tree height.
+Colors do not entirely show a clear separation (especially below 200 mm DBH) because the quantiles refer to each dataset separately, which are differently distributed, as it is shown in Annex IV.

-401 4 | DISCUSSION
+48 4 | DISCUSSION

-402 4.1 | Enhancement of Tree-Level AGB Prediction
+449 4.1 | Enhancement of Tree-Level AGB Prediction

 This study presents a method of enhancing tree-level AGB estimates in forests using UAV-LiDAR surveying and context-aware ML regression methods.
-The results consistently showed that context-aware regressions outperformed context-unaware regressions across models.
-This finding indicates that gradients in morphological tree traits across the ecosystem may be a proxy for unveiled environmental and biotic factors (e.g., windstorm disturbance, nutrient and soil moisture abundance, light harvesting competition [44, 45]) that influence tree growth, which can be leveraged to enhance predictions of AGB.
+The results consistently showed that context-aware regressions outperformed context-unaware regressions across models (except for Lasso in SP-dataset, where performance stagnates).
+This finding indicates that gradients in morphological tree traits across the ecosystem may be a proxy for unveiled environmental and biotic factors (e.g. windstorm disturbance, nutrient and soil moisture abundance, light harvesting competition) [37, 38] that influence tree growth, which can be leveraged to enhance predictions of AGB.

-The accuracy enhancement gained from including context-aware features in the regression experiments varied 409 between the two datasets considered (i.e., SP-trees and CP-trees).
-Context-aware regressions of DBH in SP-trees 410 experienced greater enhancement than CP-trees.
-This is consistent with the fact that the CP-dataset contains less 411 variability of context, since it is a clustered and more homogeneous dataset, while the SP-dataset includes more 412 variability in context-aware features.
-The investigated mono-specific forest presents a heterogeneous landscape, 413 where the distribution of tree heights varies in space.
-Hence, the UAV-LiDAR survey gives rise to a non-stationary 414 tree dataset [76], showing both smooth gradients and sharp changes in height values, a non-trivial question in tree-415 phenotyping and species mapping [50].
-As SP-trees are grouped in scattered plots across the forest, their spatial 416
+The accuracy enhancement gained from including context-aware features in the regression experiments varied between the two datasets considered (i.e. SP-trees and CP-trees).
+Context-aware regressions of DBH in SP-trees experienced greater enhancement than CP-trees.
+This is consistent with the fact that the CP-dataset contains less variability of context, since it is a clustered and more homogeneous dataset, while the SP-dataset includes more variability in context-aware features.
+The investigated spruce forest presents a heterogeneous landscape, where the distribution of tree heights varies in space.
+Hence, the UAV-LiDAR survey gives rise to a non-stationary tree dataset